 Wheelchairs are available for hire from the Information Desk located near the zoo entrance.
 The hire cost is $15, which is inclusive of a $10 deposit.
 It is recommended that if you wish to hire a wheelchair for your zoo visit, to book in advance by contacting our friendly bookings team on 08 8267 3255.

-Zoos SA is unfortunately unable to allow assistance animals on site due to federal quarantine restrictions.
-Temporary accommodation for assistance dogs can be provided; however, it is recommend leaving service animals at home.
-Zoos SA recommends visiting with friends or family who can assist during your visit.
+Zoos SA is unfortunately unable to allow assistance animals on site at Adelaide Zoo.
+Temporary accommodation for assistance dogs can be provided; however, it is recommended leaving service animals at home.
+If required, Zoos SA recommends visiting with a companion who can assist during your visit.

 Adelaide Zoo is equipped with accessible toilet facilities to ensure the safety and privacy of all our visitors.

 Rotunda (Map Ref: 9H)